Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01151] RunnableEntitys do not have further attributes (cid:100) The same condition exists for the RunnableEntitys of such InternalBehavior which shall not define further attributes, e.g. data access points (implemented by means of references from SwcInternalBehavior to VariableAccess) or ServerCallPoints. (cid:99)()

-[constr_1234] Value of RunnableEntity.symbol (cid:100) The value of a RunnableEntity.symbol owned by an NvBlockSwComponentType that is triggered by an OperationInvokedEvent shall only be taken from the set of API names associated with the NvM. (cid:99)() For example, RunnableEntity.symbol owned by an NvBlockSwComponentType could rightfully be set to NvM_ReadBlock [31] but an arbitrary value like ReadThisBlock is not permitted.
+[constr_1234] Value of RunnableEntity.symbol (cid:100) The value of a RunnableEntity.symbol owned by an NvBlockSwComponentType that is triggered by an OperationInvokedEvent shall only be taken from the set of API names associated with the NvM. (cid:99)()

+For example, RunnableEntity.symbol owned by an NvBlockSwComponentType could rightfully be set to NvM_ReadBlock [31] but an arbitrary value like ReadThisBlock is not permitted.
 The rationale for [constr_1234] is that the RunnableEntitys that are triggered by an OperationInvokedEvent are not existing as such but are mapped to the respective function calls of the NvM.
 For more details of how this mapping can be achieved please refer to [7].
 Please note that no restriction applies for the value of attribute RunnableEntity.symbol of any RunnableEntity owned by an NvBlockSwComponentType that is triggered by an RTEEvent other than OperationInvokedEvent.

-[constr_2015] Limitation of SwcInternalBehavior of a NvBlockSwComponentType (cid:100) The SwcInternalBehavior of a NvBlockSwComponentType is only permitted to define • OperationInvokedEvents • RunnableEntitys triggered by OperationInvokedEvents (server RunnableEntitys) • RunnableEntitys which defines only the mandatory attributes symbol and canBeInvokedConcurrently • PortAPIOptions defining PortDefinedArgumentValues • TimingEvents (which may include references to ModeDeclarations in the role disabledMode) • DataReceivedEvents (which may include references to ModeDeclarations in the role disabledMode) • SwcModeSwitchEvents • RunnableEntitys triggered by TimingEvents • RunnableEntitys triggered by DataReceivedEvents • RunnableEntitys triggered by SwcModeSwitchEvents (cid:99)()
+[constr_2015] Limitation of SwcInternalBehavior of a NvBlockSwComponentType (cid:100) The SwcInternalBehavior of a NvBlockSwComponentType is only permitted to define
+• OperationInvokedEvents
+• RunnableEntitys triggered by OperationInvokedEvents (server RunnableEntitys)
+• RunnableEntitys which defines only the mandatory attributes symbol and canBeInvokedConcurrently
+• PortAPIOptions defining PortDefinedArgumentValues
+• TimingEvents (which may include references to ModeDeclarations in the role disabledMode)
+• DataReceivedEvents (which may include references to ModeDeclarations in the role disabledMode)
+• SwcModeSwitchEvents
+• RunnableEntitys triggered by TimingEvents
+• RunnableEntitys triggered by DataReceivedEvents
+• RunnableEntitys triggered by SwcModeSwitchEvents (cid:99)()

-[constr_1309] Existence of NvBlockDescriptor.timingEvent (cid:100) The attribute NvBlockDescriptor.timingEvent shall exist if and only if the NvBlockDescriptor.nvBlockNeeds.storeCyclic exists and is set to the value true. (cid:99)() Note that there is a conceptual connection between the values of the two attributes NvBlockDescriptor.timingEvent.period and SwcServiceDependency.serviceNeeds.cyclicWritingPeriod.
+[constr_1309] Existence of NvBlockDescriptor.timingEvent (cid:100) The attribute NvBlockDescriptor.timingEvent shall exist if and only if the NvBlockDescriptor.nvBlockNeeds.storeCyclic exists and is set to the value true. (cid:99)()

+Note that there is a conceptual connection between the values of the two attributes NvBlockDescriptor.timingEvent.period and SwcServiceDependency.serviceNeeds.cyclicWritingPeriod.
 Specifically, the SwcServiceDependency.serviceNeeds.cyclicWritingPeriod represents a requirement and the NvBlockDescriptor.timingEvent.period is supposed to fulfill the requirement.

 [TPS_SWCT_01585] Relevance of NvBlockDescriptor.timingEvent.period (cid:100) For any given NvBlockDescriptor, the value of the attribute NvBlockDescriptor.nvBlockNeeds.cyclicWritingPeriod shall be ignored and the value of NvBlockDescriptor.timingEvent.period shall be taken to specify the effective writing frequency for cyclic storage. (cid:99)(RS_SWCT_03225)

 #@SECTION: 12 Software Component Documentation
 #@CLASS: SwComponentDocumentation
+#@CLASS: Chapter
 AUTOSAR supports documentation of software component types by adopting the principles of ASAM-FSX [43] Standard to AUTOSAR.
 With AUTOSAR Release 4.0 the AUTOSAR XML schema provides support for integrated and well structured documentation.
 More details about the AUTOSAR Documentation Support Concept can be found in the AUTOSAR Generic Structure Template [12].

 [TPS_SWCT_01062] Documentation of software-components (cid:100) As shown in figure 12.1, the documentation of a software component is composed of several chapters.
 Some chapters are predeﬁned, describing the component from the perspective of different activities performed on the component like testing it (swTestDesc), maintaining it (swMaintenanceNotes), calibrating it (swCalibrationNotes) or performing diagnostic (swDiagnosticsNotes) on the component. (cid:99)(RS_SWCT_02110, RS_SWCT_03230)